Top 25 SEO Tips And Tricks That REALLY Work In 2019

 9. Fetch as Google

-One of the less known SEO tips is to use Google Search Console like a pro.
+One of the less known SEO advice is to use Google Search Console like a pro.
 The best way to use it is to update your blog posts and pages frequently and fetch as Google whenever you update something.

 It lets you manually submit pages to Google’s search index, so you can quickly let Google know about changes to your site.
 That way search crawlers crawl your site more effectively and you can start seeing changes in your keyword rankings fast.